 Hope Manor I Apartments is an 80-unit permanent, support housing program for homeless Veterans that includes a full continuum of on-site services and support for homeless Veterans.
 Hope Manor Apartments is located on the west side of Chicago where, according to data from the Department of Veterans Affairs, there is a high concentration of homeless veterans in need of housing and supportive services.
 Hope Manor I is located in the 27th Ward.

-Hope Manor II will be a campus-style community that provides a flexible continuum of housing and supportive services to individual Veterans and Veterans with families through a unique combination of studio apartments,1,2 and 3 bedroom units and 4 bedroom townhomes.
-Hope Manor II will provide housing and supportive services to more than 70 Veteran-headed households.
-Hope Manor II is under construction in the Englewood neighborhood on several parcels of land donated by the City of Chicago on 60th and Halsted.
-For more information about Hope Manor II please call 773-874-3610 or email: Hopemanor2@voail.org.
+Hope Manor II is a campus-style community that provides a flexible continuum of housing and supportive services to individual Veterans and Veterans with families through a unique combination of studio apartments,1,2 and 3 bedroom units and 4 bedroom town homes.
+Hope Manor II provides housing and supportive services to more than 70 Veteran-headed households.